 4. INITIATION INTO TORGBE DZORKPATA

 The word Dzorkpata can be translated to “sudden happenings” in Ewe.
-The character of this deity can be likened to the Archangel Samuel (Sameal, Sammael or Samil) who is often referred to as “Venom of God” or “Wrath of God.”
-He is a Vodun that share similar characteristics with the Yoruba deities Baba-lu Aye, Ogun, Shango, Aggayu.
+The character of this deity can be likened to the Archangel Samuel (Khamael, Camiel ,Sameal, Sammael or Samil) who is often referred to as “Venom of God” or “Wrath of God.”
+He is a Vodu that shares similar characteristics with the Yoruba deities Baba-lu Aye, Ogun, Shango, Aggayu.
 Dzorkpata is a spirit that every initiate of Afrikan Magick Temple must have for protection.
 Read more about Dzorkpata in Our Spirits.

 5. ONE-ON-ONE DIVINATION

-Note: Initiates are expected to cover the costs for the spiritual items purchased to make this vodun, however, no workmanship will be charged.
-We cannot estimate a cost because we are still unaware of which Vodun will be selected.
+Note: Initiates are expected to cover the costs for the spiritual items purchased to make this vodu, however, no workmanship will be charged.
+We cannot estimate a cost because we are still unaware of which Vodu will be selected.

 6. INTRODUCTION TO 4 TO 7 COWRIE DIVINATION